Rheinmir/Portfolio/README.md

 # Portfolio Docker Project

-This project is a Dockerized static portfolio application.
+THIS PROJECT is a Dockerized static portfolio application.
 It showcases a personal portfolio using HTML, CSS, and JavaScript, and is served using Nginx.

 ## Project Structure